SEARCH

 One helpful tip for good timing is to plant your hardy fall bulbs when the trees are dropping their leaves.

-TIP: Aim for soil temperature of 60°F/16°C or cooler at planting time.
+Aim for a soil temperature of 60°F/16°C or cooler at planting time.

-This could reduce the likelihood of fungal problems and allow time for roots to establish before winter.
+This can reduce the likelihood of fungal problems and allow time for roots to establish before winter.

 4Not Enough Room / Crowding / Wrong Location